shashwatanand29/Chatbot-Using-Python/README.md

 - Dialog management: We designed algorithms to manage the flow of conversation, handle user context, and maintain the state of ongoing interactions.
 - Deployment: Once trained, the chatbot was deployed to a suitable platform or integrated into a user interface where users could interact with it in real-time.

-By combining the capabilities of NLTK and Keras, we created an intelligent chatbot that could understand natural language inputs, process them using machine learning techniques, and provide human-like responses.
-This project demonstrated the power of NLP and deep learning in building conversational agents and showcased the versatility of Python for AI development.
+By combining the capabilities of NLTK and Keras, we created an intelligent chatbot that could understand natural language inputs, process them using machine-learning techniques, and provide human-like responses.
+This project demonstrated the power of NLP and deep learning in building conversational agents and showcased the versatility of Python for AI development,

-//
+This Project is made by

+Shashwat

+Rahul Raj

+Abhay Kumar Gupta.